pureliani/formix/README.md

 * `canRedo`: A function that returns whether a redo operation is possible.
 * `wasModified`: A function that returns whether the form state has been modified from its initial state.
 * `setFieldMeta`: A function to update metadata for a specific field.
-* `setFieldValue`: A function to update the value of a specific field.

 ### Example usage
 ```ts